NNunezManzano/bestsellers_classification/README.md

-# Amazon sales Sentiment Analysis
+# Amazon Best sellers analysis

-The goal of this repositorie is to create a sentiment analysis of amazon sales.
+The goal of this repositorie is to create a classification analysis of amazon sales.